This post contains affiliate links. Read the full disclosure here.

 When I first tested these cornflake biscuits I thought the corn flakes flavor might get lost in the cookie dough, but to my surprise, they actually stay perfectly crunchy and remained the star of the show!

-Why These Cookies Work
+Why These Cornflakes Cookies Work

 • The cornflakes stay crunchy after they have been baked, so the cereal doesn’t get lost in the thick cookies!